courselabs/devsecops/labs/static-analysis/README.md

 Your turn to analyse a project - we'll use a Java version of a Hello World app:

-- [hello-world-java\Dockerfile](.\hello-world-java\Dockerfile) - is a multi-stage build which uses Maven.
+- [hello-world-java/Dockerfile](./hello-world-java/Dockerfile) - is a multi-stage build which uses Maven.
 It's configured to run SonarQube using the same set of build args as the .NET app from the exercises

 Start by running the build with analysis enabled - **you don't need to create a project in SonarQube**, it will create the project when the analysis is triggered from Docker.
 How does the app look?
 Next set the new project to use your `courselabs` quality gate and run the build again with checks enforced.
 Do you get an image this time?